indicozy/wmtm/README.md

 ### Future Plans
 - [X] Add customizability of Sway config (Autostart, Behaviour, Rules)
 - [ ] Add Gtk-2.0, Gtk-3.0, Gtk-4.0 (if possible), and qt5ct folders
-- [ ] Add customizability of other Config folders (Rofi, Mako, Waybar)
+- [X] Add customizability of other Config folders (Rofi, Mako, Waybar)
 - [ ] Create a Wiki and Q&A with guides on ricing sway
 - [ ] Create an AUR package
-- [ ] Basic logging for maintenance
+- [ ] Basic logging for maintenance (Under decision, idk how even it could be helpful)

 ### Under consideration
 - [ ] Creating a website/server similar to [gnome-look.org](https://www.gnome-look.org/) which will download themes and icons from their site + custom .config builds, and automatically add, install or delete files, themes, icons and required packages on userspace.
 The only obstacle is my skills, I'm only a beginner developer yet